 - Data sharing – including APIs containing all necessary information about individual payor/payees and single sign-ins for multiple platforms

-Further 2017 ASIG meetings were scheduled for August 24 in Atlanta and October 11 in New York City.
+Further 2017 ASIG meetings take place August 24 in Atlanta and October 11 in New York City.
 The ASIG will provide updates both to inform the financial services industry of its progress and to elicit feedback from interested groups.

-ASIG is sponsored by NACHA’s Payments Innovation Alliance (PIA).
+NACHA’s Payments Innovation Alliance (PIA) sponsors ASIG.
 PIA “brings together diverse, global stakeholders to support payments innovation, collaboration, and results through discussion, debate, education, networking, and special projects that support the ACH Network and the payments industry worldwide,” according to NACHA.